UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

  Our team has three major software engineering roles, two for front-end development (mobile app and web app) and the one for backend development.
 1. Mobile application: Develop a user interface for patients to use.
+We will have three members working on the mobile application.
 2. Web application: Develop user interface for clinicians to analyze and review the data uploaded by the mobile app and processed by the backend.
+We will have three members working on the web application.
 3. Backend: Responsible for providing APIs that receive uploaded information from the frontend, updating the database and accessing the machine learning model for data processing.
+We will have one member who is responsible for our backend.
+4. Quality Assurance: Responsible for writing tests to ensure the quality of our application.
+We will have two members responsible for quality assurance.

 | Name| Role and Responsibilities| Strengths | Weaknesses|
 | ---------- |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |